Table of Contents

-SAP experience means to have not only theoretical knowledge about SAP applications but in particular practical know-how.
+SAP experience means to have not only theoretical knowledge about SAP applications but must include practical know-how.

-But for which SAP application, the SAP experience is necessary depends on the context of the job advertisement.
-For example, is the job in finance or human resources then the SAP experience is probably needed in an SAP R/3, SAP ECC, or SAP S/4 ERP system.
+However, for which SAP application the SAP experience is necessary depends on the context of the job advertisement.
+For example, if the job is in finance or human resources, then the SAP experience probably needs to include an SAP R/3, SAP ECC, or SAP S/4 ERP system.

-Is the advertised job in sales, marketing, or customer service then the SAP experience is probably needed in SAP CRM 6.0, SAP CRM 7.0, or SAP Sales Cloud, SAP Marketing Cloud, SAP Service Cloud.
+Is the advertised job in sales, marketing, or customer service?
+Then the SAP experience probably should be in SAP CRM 6.0, SAP CRM 7.0, or SAP Sales Cloud, SAP Marketing Cloud, SAP Service Cloud.

 Take a look at what SAP is and the SAP software evolution if you are confused by the different SAP applications.